 Should the Chief Information Security Officer report to the CEO or the CIO?
-Technology research and analyst organisation IDC has predicted that as the cyber security threat increases, 75% of Chief Security Officers and CISOs will be reporting directly to the CEO by 2018.
+Technology research and analyst organisation IDC has predicted that as the cyber security threat increases, 75% of Chief Security Officers and CISOs would be reporting directly to the CEO by 2018.
 [See also: CISO reporting line - Should the CISO report to the CEO or CIO?]

 The situation at the moment is one of CISOs reporting to the CIO, however.
 Studies by both Forrester and PwC showed around a quarter of CISOs report to the CEO with half reporting to the CIO.
 Perhaps the trend predicted by IDC is yet to take off, however, with new CISO at Standard Chartered, Cheri McGuire, hired in May 2016 to report to the global bank's Group Chief Information Officer.